itsmartinwho/foresight-cdss-mvp/docs/refactoring_history_and_current_architecture.md

 *   `scripts/database_cleanup_final.sql`: This script handled the removal of problematic views, deprecated columns, creation of the `differential_diagnoses` table, and added indexes/documentation.
 It is now obsolete and has been removed as its actions are incorporated into the final schema.
 *   `scripts/phase4_final_cleanup.sql`: This script focused on dropping deprecated columns and inserting comprehensive test data.
 It is now obsolete and has been removed.
 *   `scripts/phase4_test_data_loader.ts`: A TypeScript-based loader for programmatic insertion of test data.
 While the specific "phase 4" version is part of this historical context, the practice of using a programmatic loader for test data might persist.
 This specific script is considered part of the finalized refactoring and is removed from the active scripts list.
+*   `docs/phase4_corrected_sql_instructions.md`: Obsolete documentation file providing detailed corrections to the Phase 4 SQL script; its content has been merged into this consolidated document and the file has been removed.

 ## Current Post-Refactor Architecture